sgmurphy/wordpress-plugins/wp-letsencrypt-ssl/readme.txt

 = Should I configure anything for auto renewal of SSL certificates to work after upgrading to PRO version? = You don't need to configure anything.
 Once after you upgrade to PRO version and activate PRO plugin on your site, the auto renewal of SSL certificates will start working in background according to 60 days schedule i.e., 30 days prior to SSL certificate expiry date.

+= Site with Elementor is showing insecure https padlock even if SSL certificate is installed = If your site built with Elementor is showing insecure https padlock even if SSL certificate is properly installed & valid, it could be due to insecure http:// assets being loaded in page builder blocks like image block.
+Please go to Elementor > Tools > Replace URL and replace http://yoursite.com with https://yoursite.com

 == Disclaimer ==